DV

 What is the difference between DIV and SPYD?

-DIV (Global X SuperDividend U.S. ETF) tracks — with a dividend strategy, while SPYD (SPDR Portfolio S&P 500 High Dividend ETF) tracks S&P 500 High Dividend Index with a high yield approach.
+DIV (Global X SuperDividend U.S. ETF) is an ETF, while SPYD (SPDR Portfolio S&P 500 High Dividend ETF) tracks S&P 500 High Dividend Index with a dividend approach.
 They are issued by Global X and State Street respectively.

 Can I hold both DIV and SPYD?